ajoz/ajoz.github.io/_posts/2014-06-28-jekyll-on-windows.markdown

   Server running... press ctrl-c to stop.
 ```

-I hope this helps you with starting working with Jekyll on Windows.
+I hope this helps you!